reflectoring/reflectoring.github.io/content/blog/2024/2024-06-10-unit-test-for-architecture-using-archunit.md

 ) {}
 ```

 Next, we need to create a User domain model.
 This model keeps track of user details such as name, email, and password.
 The User class will have a no-args constructor and another constructor that accepts name, email and password.
-Lastly, this class will also contain getter and setter methods for the instance variables.
+Lastly, this class will also contain getter and setter methods for the instance variables:

 ```java
 @Document(collection = "users")